kzar/bitratchet-js/README.md

         hex : bitratchet.hex({ length : 8 })
      });

- - Each field's value should either be a primitive or a function that takes the current record context and returns one.
+ - Each field's value should either be a primitive or a function.
+ - If a function is given it will be called at the time of parsing / unparsing and it will be passed both the `external_state` and `record_context` as parameters.
- - During parsing if a primitive returns `undefined` it's data will be skipped.
+ - During parsing / unparsing if a primitive returns `undefined` it's data will be skipped.
- - During parsing if a primitive returns anything else without the `parse` property the value returned will be used for the field.
+ - During parsing / unparsing if a primitive returns anything else without the `parse` / `unparse` property the value returned will be used for the field.
  - During unparsing if a value for a field is missing and the primtive contains a `missing` option the `missing` option's value will be used instead.
-If the `missing` option is a function the function will be called with the record's context at that point in time.
+If the `missing` option is a function the function will be called with the passed in external_state and the record's context at that point in time.

 Notes
  - For convenience record.parse can accept a hex string instead of a proper ArrayBuffer of data.